cggos/ccv/cv_docs/cameras_calib_note.md

   * Qualitatively speaking, a good calibration yields +- 1px reprojection error
   * Calibrate the camera with the ATAN model and make sure you have a very low reprojection error (~0.1px) (from SVO)
   * For a well made target and a decent camera reprojection error is typically around 0.1 pixels
+  * Typically, an epipolar error below 0.25 pixel is considered acceptable, and below 0.1 excellent (from ROS StereoCalibration)

 * Expect accuracy within 2% at @2 meters
   * Place the camera in parallel to a flat wall and exactly two meter (2000 mm) away.
 Once the camera is placed in its position, Use Intel® RealSenseTMViewer or Depth Quality Tool to measure the absolute distance.
 For a flat surface at a distance of 2 meter the absolute distance should be within 2% or better at 2 meter (2000mm).
 If the distance is not within the defined range, then the camera needs to be calibrated.